patrickbucher/gopl/syntax.md

 The member names have to be unique in the latter case, it would not be possible to nest another struct anonymously with the member names X and Y.

+### Encapsulation

+A struct member beginning with a capital letter is exported, i.e. visible to other packages.

+A struct member beginning with a lower-case letter is not exported, i.e. only visible inside the declaring package.

+Considering this example:

+    type Person struct {
+        id   string
+        Name string
+        Age  int
+    }

+The field `id` is only visible from within `Person`'s declaring package, whereas `Name` and `Age` are also visible from all other packages.

 ## Panic and Recover

 If an error cannot be handled gracefully, a panic can be caused using the